 Initiatives such as this can have a significant knock-on effect.
 They are an example of self-help that can benefit generations after them.
 At the same time, they free up properties for families and younger people or for development.
 This sort of project will not appeal to all.
 Some may want to move to an urban centre like Kirkwall with closer access to a range of shops and the hospital.
 Others may not like the idea of being involved in organising community activities or having to look out for neighbours.

 Orkney, and other councils, need to commit – where possible and appropriate – both to community-led projects such as this and to twenty-minute neighbourhoods.
-This involves, in Orkney’s case, revisiting its tendency to build at the periphery of urban centres without fully ensuring that key resources such as shops and surgeries are within a 10-minute’ walk (each way).
-They also need to get the right balance between unit sizes.
+In Orkney’s case, this entails revisiting its tendency to build at the periphery of urban centres without fully ensuring that key resources such as shops and surgeries are within a 10-minute’ walk (each way).
+Regarding older people, the local authority is also currently moving towards building housing targeted at them close to the three main care homes in the County.
+This is so that home-based care requirements can be met with minimal travel etc. Unfortunately, it places the administrative need to save money above the benefits to older people of living in the heart of the communities that they are familiar with – and the quality of life of islands such as South Ronaldsay.

 Containing and reducing the number of second homes and holiday lets, to increase the supply of homes available to local people and the amount of temporary/short-term accommodation for incoming workers and those experiencing homelessness.